Nothing Is True and Everything Is Possible by P. Pomerantsev: Understanding Modern Russia

 If you are here reading this post, you may be one of those who suddenly felt the urge to know more about Russia, to understand it.
 I know the feeling because I, too, felt that same urge.
 Not that I didn't find Russia interesting before the last two years or so, but it definitely became a topic I could not postpone getting deeper into anymore.

 Then there is propaganda.
-Propaganda taking over the TV, imposing schedules, programs, topics.
+Propaganda is taking over the TV, imposing schedules, programs, and topics.
 Propaganda shaping the country and the minds, influencing and creating a web of lies and fictional truth.

 After this comes obsession.
-Obsession conquering the youths through sects, psychological manipulation and the unreachable dream of becoming rich and famous.
-Obsession conquering the elders through nostalgia and the alluring narration of a return to glory and fast.
+Obsession conquers the youth through sects, psychological manipulation, and the unreachable dream of becoming rich and famous.
+Obsession conquers the elders through nostalgia and the alluring narration of a return to glory and fasting.

 It is then the turn of naivety.
 The naivety of those who believe they can escape the system, they can choose their path and change their destiny, they can avoid going to war, paying their dues, surrendering to propaganda.

 Lastly, there is hatred and disgust.
 Disgust for those who don't comply, don't abide by the rules.
-For who fails or falls out of the box.
-Hatred for the old role models, for a West that has nothing more to teach and has instead become a threat, an enemy to get quickly rid of, together with those who prefer it over the homeland.
+For those who fail or fall out of the box.
+Hatred for the old role models, for a West that has nothing more to teach and has instead become a threat, an enemy to get rid of quickly, together with those who prefer it over the homeland.

 WHY READ NOTHING IS TRUE AND EVERYTHING IS IMPOSSIBLE

 Peter Pomerantsev was probably born to be a TV producer, as his writing style sometimes betrays.
-The use of words is not always convincing and at times maybe not the best to rightfully convey his message.
-He also focuses on some topics (first and foremost, the sects) for a bit too long, or maybe just long enough as to let the reader understand what he truly cares about.
+The use of words is not always convincing, and at times, maybe not the best to rightfully convey his message.
+He also focuses on some topics (first and foremost, the sects) for a bit too long, or maybe just long enough to let the reader understand what he truly cares about.

 The book shows the courage of its author, and his willingness to teach and spread awareness - Pomerantsev is not afraid to explicitly mention Vladimir Putin's name from time to time, despite the dangerous arguments he makes.
-And the President's is not the only name to be found in Nothing is True and Everything is Possible, the author never fails to be clear and fact-check what he says.
-But, again, the narration feels incomplete and slightly biased: Pomerantsev is clearly critical towards the Russian system and, despite his origins, he is deeply Westerner in his thinking.
+And the President's is not the only name to be found in Nothing is True and Everything is Possible; the author never fails to be clear and fact-checks what he says.
+But, again, the narration feels incomplete and slightly biased: Pomerantsev is clearly critical towards the Russian system, and, despite his origins, he is deeply a Westerner in his thinking.

 References: